-William G. Thomas III is the John and Catherine Angle Chair in the Humanities and Professor of History at the University of Nebraska.
+William G. Thomas III is the Angle Chair in the Humanities and Professor of History at the University of Nebraska.
 He served as Chair of the Department of History from 2010 to 2016.
-He was selected as a 2016 John Simon Guggenheim Memorial Foundation Fellow.
+He has been a Guggenheim Fellow and a Lincoln Prize Finalist.

 He served as the co-founder and Director of the Virginia Center for Digital History at the University of Virginia, where he was an Assistant and Associate Professor of History in the Corcoran Department of History.
 He was a co-editor the award-winning digital project, Valley of the Shadow: Two Communities in the American Civil War.
 With Edward L. Ayers, he co-authored “The Differences Slavery Made: A Close Analysis of Two American Communities,” one of the first pieces of digital scholarship published in the American Historical Review.

-Thomas has published widely recognized essays in Civil War History, The Journal of Historical Geography, The New York Times, The Washington Post, EDUCAUSE Review, and Inside Higher Education.
-His previous books include The Iron Way: Railroads, the Civil War, and the Making of Modern America (Yale University Press, 2011), a shortlist finalist in 2012 for the Lincoln Prize.
-Thomas is a graduate of Trinity College (Connecticut) and received his M.A. and Ph.D. in History from the University of Virginia.
-He currently serves on the Board of Trustees of Trinity College and on the National Historical Publications and Records Commission of the National Archives and Records Administration and on the Board of Fellows at Trinity College.
-He is a Faculty Fellow of the Center for Digital Research in the Humanities.
+Thomas has published essays in Civil War History, The Journal of Historical Geography, The New York Times, The Washington Post, EDUCAUSE Review, and Inside Higher Education.
+He is a graduate of Trinity College (Connecticut) and received his M.A. and Ph.D. in History from the University of Virginia.
+He currently serves on the Board of Trustees of Trinity College and on the National Historical Publications and Records Commission of the National Archives and Records Administration.